Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 ```STOP HIDDEN VALLEY```
 ```PLAY GATEWAY TO HELL```
 (Player name here) as you walk up to the Ferryman, he will ask you to close your eyes and to only reopen them after a single breath passes.
-Once you reopen, them you feel yourself falling through a sparkling galaxy only to get caught in the giant palm of the ferryman who looms over you like a giant.
+Once you reopen them you feel yourself falling through a sparkling galaxy only to get caught in the giant palm of the ferryman who looms over you like a giant.
 He gently places you onto one end of the scale.
 Looking over to the other side you see a bright glowing light.

 For the rest of you, you watch as (Player name here) gets warped into a tiny marble ball that looks like a self contained galaxy as the Ferryman gestures dramatically.
 They then pick up the marble and place it onto the scale.
 He doesn't appear to place anything else on the other scale plate.